Private, In-Home Tutoring in Bridgewater, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Bridgewater students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Bridgewater, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Bridgewater-Raynham Regional School District consists of seven schools and 5,804 students.
 There are three elementary schools, an intermediate school, two middle schools, and a high school.
 The district’s mission is to provide students with an excellent education in a nurturing environment that embraces individual differences.
 Bridgewater-Raynham makes available a curriculum pamphlet for each grade level from PK-8.
 Each pamphlet lists the year-end standards students are expected to meet in each content area.